Kekule-OXC/LPC2LCD/Readme.md

 # LPC2LCD
 ![top of PCB](images/LPC2LCD_top.PNG)![bottom of PCB](images/LPC2LCD_bottom.PNG)

-This is a custom board that implements the [AladdinLPC](https://github.com/Ryzee119/AladdinLCD) code written by Ryzee119 Ideally. gerbers are available [here](eagle/LPC2LCD_v1_gerbers.zip)
+This is a custom board that implements the [AladdinLPC](https://github.com/Ryzee119/AladdinLCD) code written by Ryzee119.
+Gerbers are available [here](eagle/LPC2LCD_v1_gerbers.zip), and all Eagle design files can be found in the eagle directory

 This VHDL was writtenby Ryzee119 to replace the CPLD logic on the cheap AladdinXT 4032 Original Xbox modchip.
+The pins have been remapped though to allow a cleaner layout on the PCB.
 This is best used with a TSOP flashed console.
 Soft modded functionality unverified.

 The Lattice LC4032V CPLD  is extremely limited, so this is a bare minimum to reduce macro-cell usage to fit onto the CPLD.
 Therefore it will not support any other functionality.

+-   This is **NOT** a modchip.
 -   This does not support adjusting the backlight via the dashboard settings.
 -   This has no contrast control through the dashboard settings.
 Use the on board trim pot to set the desired contrast.